-• Through the Department of Health and Wellness, build on strategies and approaches aimed at increasing awareness of youth gambling and youth problem gambling and mitigating their impacts on this group.
+Through the Department of Health and Wellness, build on strategies and approaches aimed at increasing awareness of youth gambling and youth problem gambling and mitigating their impacts on this group.

-In regard to its relationship with First Nations in respect to gambling, Government will:
+In regard to its relationship with Mi'kmaw communities in respect to gambling, Government will:

-- Initiate a broad-based dialogue with First Nations to address their concerns over VLT revenues, impacts of the My-Play System and a more balanced public discourse about gambling in the province. - Proceed with re-negotiating First Nations Gaming Agreements as they are due to expire.
+- Initiate a broad-based dialogue with Mi'kmaw communities to address their concerns over VLT revenues, impacts of the My-Play System and a more balanced public discourse about gambling in the province. - Proceed with re-negotiating First Nation Gaming Agreements as they are due to expire.